Frequently Asked Questions

 The traditional program is one semester in length.
 The accelerated program is a full, two-day seminar with hours typically from 9 a.m. to 6 p.m. each day (no exceptions), plus development of an evidentiary portfolio for coursework due within six weeks of your workshop date (extensions may be granted as necessary).

-How much does the program cost?
 When and how do I pay for the program?
+Can I pay online?

 Online payment may also be accepted after the workshop program.
 To do so requires the username and log-in information emailed to you upon program registration.
 If you do not have that information, you may contact our IT department to request it at email@example.com.
 Click here - (PDF) for instruction on how to pay online.

-Once your portfolio has been graded and you have paid your balance in full, a transcript will become available to order.
+Once your portfolio has been graded and submitted to our Registrar's Office, and you have paid your tuition balance in full, a transcript will become available to order.
 You may request a transcript online.

 Adobe Reader is required to view the PDF documents on this page.
 (Download Adobe Reader)